argoproj/applicationset/docs/Generators-Matrix.md

 - Argo Workflows controller (examples/git-generator-directory/cluster-addons/argo-workflows)
 - Prometheus operator (/examples/git-generator-directory/cluster-addons/prometheus-operator)

-Our goal is to deploy both application onto both clusters, and, more generally, in the future to automatically deploy new applications in the Git repository, and to new clusters defined within Argo CD, as well.
+Our goal is to deploy both applications onto both clusters, and, more generally, in the future to automatically deploy new applications in the Git repository, and to new clusters defined within Argo CD, as well.

 For this we will use the Matrix generator, with the Git and the Cluster as child generators: